-LIXIL is committed to promoting and enabling access to safe and hygienic sanitation practices, especially for women and girls, while preventing the harmful transmission of diseases for children.
+Promote and enable access to safe and hygienic sanitation practices, especially for women and girls, while preventing the harmful transmission of diseases for children.

-An estimated 2.3 billion people – One in the three people in the world today – live without access to proper sanitation, of which approximately 900 million still defecate in the open on a daily basis.
-These are figures with a devastating human cost: 800 children under five years of age are estimated to die every day from diarrheal diseases caused by a lack of clean water and sanitary living conditions.
+An estimated two billion people – about one-quarter of the global population – live without access to safe, sanitary toilets.
+Among them, approximately 670 million people still regularly defecate in the open.
+These figures come with a devastating human cost: each day, over 800 children under five die from diarrheal diseases caused by unsanitary living conditions.

 A lack of safe, clean toilets poses particular dangers for women and children.
 There are countless cases of women or children being sexually assaulted while trying to find somewhere private to relieve themselves.
 Sanitation issues also contribute to the gender gap in education – the lack of sanitary school toilets has been identified as a reason why girls who have started menstruating feel they are no longer able to attend classes.

 The impact of the sanitation crisis is felt throughout entire nations and regions, crippling opportunities for growth and development.
 In 2015, global economic losses from poor sanitation were estimated at US$223 billion.
 Among the UN’s Sustainable Development Goals (SDGs) for 2030, Target 6.2 seeks to “achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations”.
 This highlights the need for collaboration between governments, NGOs, private companies, and various other sectors in tackling sanitation issues.